cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/items/item_spawn.md

     "id": "<some name>",
     "ammo": <some number>,
     "magazine": <some number>,
+    "delete": [ ... ],
     "entries": [ ... ]
 }
 ```

+`purge` is optional.
+It is a bool for weather or not all previous things defined in the item group should be purged.
 `subtype` is optional.
 It can be `collection` or `distribution`.
 If unspecified, it defaults to
 `old`, which denotes that this item group uses the old format (which is technically a distribution).